alphagov/govuk-import-export-prototype/guidance/export-agricultural-machinery.markdown

 Your used agricultural machinery may need to travel with a plant health certificate when you export outside the EU.

-You don’t need to do any inside the EU.
+You don’t need to do anything inside the EU.

 ##Exporting used farm machinery